bhardwajRahul/USB-WiFi/README.md

 The mission of this site is to provide reviews of USB WiFi adapters, links to specific adapters that are known to perform well with Linux ( see The Plug and Play List ), technical support and educational information.

-For those looking for contract work:
+For companies, organizations or individuals seeking someone to do contract work:

 ```
 Contract work in Linux kernel driver development, reverse